-We have shared our mitigation and monitoring plans with communities and have offered for them to complete their own independent reviews of our technical work.
+We have shared our mitigation and monitoring plans with communities and their independent technical reviews are underway.
 We are also seeking input from communities on our plans to improve our communications going forward.
-We've put forward proposals to communities for near-term engagement with potential schedules and are gathering feedback.

 Additional information

 We have shared a factsheet about Imperial's response at Kearl on our website: Getting the facts-Imperial response at Kearl (imperialoil.ca)